artefactual/atom-docs/user-manual/add-edit-content/terms.rst

 ..
 WARNING::

-   AtoM's file and item list reports are hard-coded to use the "File" and "Item" level of description :term:`terms` in the "Levels of description" :term:`taxonomy`.
+   AtoM's file and item list reports are hard-coded to use the "File" and "Item" level of description :term:`terms <term>` in the "Levels of description" :term:`taxonomy`.
 If you edit or remove these terms from the taxonomy, you may break the reports feature.
 For more information on file and item-level reports in AtoM, see: :ref:`reports-printing`.